friuns2/BlackFriday-GPTs-Prompts/gpts/cold-email-first-lines-generator.md

 Now write the concise emails for each line in the table that follow the format and guidelines specified.
 ```

+## Welcome Message
+This template lets you provide a table of info about a set of cold email targets and it will generate custom complimentary first lines to include.
+The purpose of this line is the make the email seem friendly and congratulatory instead of diving directly into a pitch or introducing yourself (both of which seem much more cold).
+Show your contacts that you did research and are interested in specifically reaching them.

 ## Conversation